-- 3.1 Established T/Ops may apply to transfer to one other depot and Transfers additionally to other depots which are deemed Geographical moves.
+- 3.1 Established T/Ops may apply to transfer to one other depot and additionally to other depots which are deemed Geographical moves.
 Applicants must submit a transfer application form to their TOM stating the depot they wish to work at.
-Staff may cancel or change their nomination by written submission to Operations Resourcing subject to the arrangements within section 3 of the TOPRA. - 3.2 Where it is expected that a vacancy or vacancies may occur at a depot, Operations Resourcing may write to the top four (maximum) train operators on a waiting list informing them that they should expect to be called within 6 months to their nominated depot. - 3.3 On identifying the need to transfer a T/Op to a depot a letter from Operations Resourcing stating that a move may take place, within the following 6 months (but not during the 28-day cancellation period), will be sent to the T/Op.
-The T/Op has 28 days to cancel their nomination after which time they forfeit this right to cancel. - 3.4 If Operations Resourcing does not receive notification of cancellation then the T/Op should expect to be moved to their nominated depot during the following 5 months. - 3.5 If at the end of the 6 months the transfer has not taken place then the process can be repeated one more time.
-Should a second letter be sent then the T/Op will be moved within the 6 months (but not during the 28-day cancellation period) of receiving the second letter if the nomination has not been cancelled. - 3.6 In the event that Operations Resourcing need to call more than 4 T/Ops for a given location this will be put before the Movements Committee. - 3.7 T/Ops will also receive written confirmation from Operations Resourcing of their application or cancellation within 14 days. - 3.8 Operations Resourcing will keep waiting lists of T/Ops wishing to transfer to T/Op depots.
-This waiting list will be ordered by date of application.
-Where two or more applications are made on the same date then train grade seniority will determine priority. - 3.9 Where required T/Ops will be called for nominated depots from waiting lists in the order as defined by 3.8 above. - 3.10 Applicants may apply through the use of the 'Geographical Transfer Form' to move closer to their nominated depot without losing their place on their nominated depot waiting list.
+T/Ops may cancel or change their nomination by written submission to Operations Resourcing subject to the arrangements within section 3 of the TOPRA. - 3.2 Where there are foreseen vacancies, T/Ops should be called with sufficient time, prior to the vacancy occurring, to enable them to be effective from the date that the vacancy occurs. - 3.3 Where it is expected that a vacancy or vacancies may occur at a depot, Operations Resourcing will write to T/Ops on a waiting list informing them that they should expect to be called within 6 months to their nominated depot. - 3.4 On identifying the need to transfer a T/Op to a depot a letter from Operations Resourcing stating that a move may take place, within the following 6 months (but not during the 28-day cancellation period), will be sent to the T/Op.
+The T/Op has 28 days to cancel their nomination after which time they forfeit this right to cancel. - 3.5 If Operations Resourcing does not receive notification of a cancellation then the T/Op should expect to be moved to their nominated depot during the following 5 months.
+This move may take place immediately after the 28-day cancellation period and / or with very short notice. - 3.6 If at the end of the 6 months the transfer has not taken place then the process can be repeated one more time.
+Should a second letter be sent then the T/Op will be moved within the 6 months (but not during the 28-day cancellation period) if the nomination has not been cancelled. - 3.12 Applicants may apply through the use of the 'Geographical Transfer Form' to move closer to their nominated depot without losing their place on their nominated depot waiting list.
 All geographical transfer requests will be reviewed by the Movements Committee prior to being accepted.
-More than one geographical transfer nomination is permitted.

-Filling of Rostered Positions 3.20 When a position becomes available on the depot roster the Senior T/Op (depot seniority) for the depot concerned will be transferred from the pool into the roster.
+More than one geographical transfer nomination is permitted. - 3.14 Where any T/Op transfer takes place they can be held at that depot location for a minimum period of 12 months if required to do so by Operations Resourcing (see 15.5). - 3.15 Where any project pool T/Op placement / transfer takes place they can be held at that depot location for a minimum period of 18 months if required to do so by Operations Resourcing. - 3.16 The above 18-month minimum period only applies on for the first placement / transfer for project pool T/Ops. - 3.17 However if a project pool T/Op approaches the top of a waiting list for their nominated depot, near or after 12 months, then they are eligible to write to the Movements Committee requesting that the 18-month restriction be waived in order for them to transfer. - 3.18 Where a T/Op has transferred, and has reached the top of another waiting list and 3.14 or 3.15 applies, they will be 'leap-frogged' by the next eligible T/Op on the waiting list.